 Evaluation of every installed access point — placement, channel allocation, power levels, and coverage overlap.
 Identifies devices that are misplaced, underpowered, interfering with each other, or simply missing from areas that need them.

-Real-world speed measurements from guest rooms, lobbies, meeting spaces, and back-of-house areas.
+Real-world bandwidth and throughput measurements from guest rooms, lobbies, meeting spaces, and back-of-house areas.
 Tests what guests actually experience — not what the ISP contract promises or what the router dashboard reports.

 Network Security Review

-Assessment of guest network separation, VLAN configuration, management access controls, and encryption standards.
+Assessment of guest network separation, network segmentation, management access controls, and encryption standards.
 Identifies vulnerabilities that could expose guest data or allow unauthorised access to hotel operations systems.

 Vendor BoM Analysis